Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

+Curvature can also be captured by measuring how quickly paths turn as proposed in \citet{BABAEIAN2015118}.
+Our graph construction from section \ref{sec:GraphConstruct} is inspired by the one proposed in \citet{BABAEIAN2015118}, but with some important differences that we will motivate and explain throughout the paper.
+These differences, in particular, allow us to provide a comprehensive theoretical analysis and provide theoretical guarantees for the success of our algorithms.

-When the manifolds $\M_l$ are linear subspaces of the ambient space, the multi-manifold clustering problem reduces to subspace clustering (SC), a problem that has received considerable attention in the past decades due to its multiple applications in tasks such as image segmentation, motion segmentation, and image representation (see \cite{Vidal2010ATO}).
-Many algorithms in SC rely strongly on the the global linear structure of the data and thus can not be used directly for a general multi-manifold clustering task.
-We mention some of these algorithms for the sake of context.
+\blue To wrap up this brief literature review, it is worth mentioning a special setting where the manifolds $\M_l$ are linear subspaces of the ambient space.
+In that case, the multi-manifold clustering problem reduces to \textit{subspace clustering} (SubC), a problem that has received considerable attention in the past decades due to its multiple applications in tasks such as image segmentation, motion segmentation, and image representation (see \citet{Vidal2010ATO}).
+Many algorithms in SubC rely strongly on the assumed global flat structure of the data and on the fact that the origin is known to lie on the intersection of the spaces.
+Unfortunately, these approaches can not be used directly for a general multi-manifold clustering task, so we will not discuss them in more detail.
+Conversely, while it is possible to use general MMC approaches to solve SubC problems, it is clear that the performance of general MMC methods will in general be far from satisfactory when compared to the performance of SubC approaches, which actively target the subspace structure of the manifolds.
+We refer the reader interested in the SubC problem to the following list of papers and their references: \citet{boult1991factorization,10.1007/11744085_8,DBLP:journals/corr/abs-1010-3460,park2014greedy,DBLP:journals/corr/abs-1202-4002,990968,DBLP:journals/corr/abs-1202-4002,990968,elhamifar2009sparse,elhamifar2010clustering,oswal2018scalable,10.5555/3104322.3104407}. \nc

-The work \cite{boult1991factorization} was one of the first to consider spectral methods for subspace clustering, attempting a SVD decomposition of a feature matrix in an application to motion segmentation.
-However, while the factorization-based affinity algorithm from \cite{boult1991factorization} can be used to accurately discriminate between points that belong to different subspaces, one can not guarantee that points on the same subspace are correctly matched.
-LSA\cite{10.1007/11744085_8} and SLBF \cite{DBLP:journals/corr/abs-1010-3460} are approaches based on locality, that is, on the idea that nearby points typically belong to the same subspace (except perhaps when they are close to the origin).
-An affinity between points is constructed and then used within spectral clustering.
-These approaches are not substantially different from the methods used for general MMC based on affinity of tangent planes.
-In \cite{park2014greedy}, two steps, nearest subspace neighbor and greedy subspace recovery, are proposed to recover the underlying subspaces.

-Generalized PCA \cite{DBLP:journals/corr/abs-1202-4002,990968} is a method for SC that takes and algebraic perspective and specifically follows a fitting, differentiating, and division of homogeneous polynomials strategy to recover the desired segmentation.
-At its core, the idea proposed in \cite{DBLP:journals/corr/abs-1202-4002} is based on the fact that the union of multiple subspaces can be represented as the zero set of a collection of homogeneous polynomials.

-Other works in the literature take a regression based perspective to the subspace clustering problem.
-One such example is the sparse subspace clustering algorithm (SSC) from \cite{elhamifar2009sparse} and \cite{elhamifar2010clustering}.
-A modified regression method called ordered weighted $l_1$ regression was proposed in \cite{oswal2018scalable}.
-The low rank representation algorithm from \cite{10.5555/3104322.3104407} is similar in spirit to SSC.